airpair/git-powered-collaborative-blogging/post.md

 `touch Git-Powered-Collaborative-Developer-Writing.html`

 Today I'm excited to annouce one of the more innovative projects I've been involed with.
-Pretty much anything part git or Octocat related is going to be cool.
+Pretty much anything part Git or Octocat related is going to be cool.
 If you've already enjoyed AirPair's posts section, it gives me great pleasure to let you know things are going to get way more interesting.
-From today, you are invited both as authors starting your own posts and readers contributing to posts by others, to join our Social Authoring movement, enabled by our new *GitHub Powered Publishing Workflow*.
+If you're new here, I hope we've raised the bar enough to capture your imagination.
+From today, you are invited both as an author interested in starting your own posts and reader intriguided by the idea of contributing to posts by others, to join our ***Social Authoring*** experiment, made possible by our new *GitHub Powered Publishing Workflow*.

 ![Collaborate on post using Git](/static/img/pages/posts/post-authoring-flow.png)